apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example concatenates the `OriginState` column from the `flight-carriers` datasource to `, USA`,
+The following example concatenates the `OriginState` column from the `flight-carriers` datasource to `, USA`:

 ```sql
 SELECT